 Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

-VR user holding controllers
+VR user holding VR controllers in a virtual world

 Best VR Controllers 2025: Comfort, Tracking & Real-World Performance

-Updated October 2025
+Updated November 2025

 Top VR Controllers Compared (2025)